nirbar/ProjectsAreNugetPackages/readme.md

     - DependecyProject [Required]: The target project to build.
 	- AllProjects [Required]: Item list with all projects.
 	- PackageIdPrefix: Prefix to project names as Nuget dependencies.
 See property NugetIdPrefix.
+	- ProcessorCount: Maximal projects to build in parallel.
+Defaults to Environment.ParallelBuildLevel value.
+See output parameter DependantProjectsBuildOrdered.
   - Outputs:
     - DependantProjectsBuildOrdered: Item list- projects to build in order.
-Projects that do not depend on DependecyProject are not on the list
+Projects that do not depend on DependecyProject are not on the list.
+	  Contains metadata ParallelBuildLevel with numeric level order of projects that can be built in parallel.

 ## Targets